Voigtländer Ultron 40mm f/2 SL IIs Review

 Voigtländer APO-Skopar 90mm f/2.8 SL IIs

-At the time this review was posted the Voigtländer Ultron 40mm f/2 SL IIs was priced at $419.00.
+The Voigtländer Ultron 40mm f/2 SL IIs was priced at $419.00 when this review was posted.

 Voigtländer Ultron 40mm f/2 SL IIs - Specs, Handling, and Build Quality